 - Adequate and effective education and support.

-- Catheterisation can be performed by the patient or carer, but must be gentle, especially if lacking sensation, and must be used more than four times a day.
+- Catheterisation can be performed by the patient or carer, but must be gentle, especially if lacking sensation, and must be used at least four times a day.

 - They should always keep their catheter with them and not wait for urge before using.

-- The procedure should be performed 4-6 times a day, less frequent increases the risk of urinary tract infections and bladder volumes should not exceed 400 ml.
+- The procedure is usually performed 4-6 times a day; doing so less frequently increases the risk of urinary tract infections (UTIs); frequency is determined by residual urine volume and generally speaking the larger the amount of urine left in the bladder the greater the frequency of catheterisation.
+Some people only perform ISC once daily but bladder volumes should not exceed 400 ml.

 Patient choice and ease of use are major considerations in the decision-making process regarding which catheter to prescribe, as are lifestyle and the underlying bladder problem.
-Silicon catheters are preferred over latex ones as they are associated with less infection risk and also avoid potential allergies.
+Silicone catheters are preferred over latex ones as they are associated with lower infection risk and also avoid potential allergies.
 Providing patients with a range of suitable intermittent catheters will allow them to make informed choices and reduce wastage.